 While many ancient cultures described their own versions of chakras, the modern system, developed from the ancient Indian tradition, is integral to healing the entire physical, mental, emotional and spiritual being.

-Although the human energy system is comprised of literally thousands of these energy centers throughout the body, the traditional system identifies 7 main chakras, 21 minor chakras and 40 small chakras.
-With the exception of the crown, root and foot chakras, the 7 main chakras are located on the front and back of the body.
+Although the human energy system is comprised of literally thousands of these energy centers throughout the body, the traditional system identifies a total of 114 chakras in the body.
+Of these 7 are classified as main chakras.
+With the exception of the crown and root chakras, 5 of the main chakras are located on the front and back of the body.
 The front is the receptive feminine (yin) side, our “feeling” side and the back is the outward flowing masculine releasing (yang) side, our “will” side.

-The 7 main chakras rotate differently depending upon sex and state of health.
+The 7 main chakras rotate differently depending upon the state of physical, mental and emotional health.